MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.10.1
+- Bump version of the azure-pipelines-task-lib to get rid of NodeJS warning `Warning: Use Cipheriv for counter mode of aes-256-ctr`

 #### 1.10.0
 - Clarify missing task editors (work item type, area, iteration, additional fields) when used in task assistant view for YAML pipelines.
 - Support team name instead of team ID for specifying current iteration.